vault-development/react-native-svg-uri/README.md

 # react-native-svg-uri
-Render SVG images in React Native from an URL
+Render SVG images in React Native from an URL or a static file

 This was tested with RN 0.33 and react-native-svg 4.3.1 (depends on this library) [react-native-svg](https://github.com/react-native-community/react-native-svg)